Bowtie7114/Scenes-of-FFXIV/README.md

 - [W3Schools](https://www.w3schools.com) for information on various HTML and CSS tips.
 - [Final Fantasy XIV Fan Kit site](https://na.finalfantasyxiv.com/lodestone/special/fankit/icon/) for various icons used as favicons and README title accompaniment.
 - [Final Fantasy XIV Materials Usage License](https://support.na.square-enix.com/rule.php?id=5382&tag=authc) confirming the feasibility of the project and what concessions are required.
+- Information regarding locations was taken either from in-game or from the [Final Fantasy Wiki](https://finalfantasy.fandom.com/wiki/Final_Fantasy_Wiki).

 ### Media ###
 - Content images were taken by myself using my own FFXIV account and the in-game screenshot function.
 Due to weather conditions and a day night cycle, this proved somewhat taxing.